 SAP is a market leader in enterprise application software with thousands of corporate customers who benefit from their solutions.
 So how are they leveraging influencer marketing?

 SAP influencers are top corporate executives and industry experts.
-SAP is known to invite their influencers to events which helps them increase social engagement and brand awareness.
+SAP is known to invite its influencers to events which helps them increase social engagement and brand awareness.

-In one of their recent events in Germany, SAP invited 5 influencers to talk about topics like machine learning, data analytics, and IoT.
+In one of their recent events in Germany, SAP invited five influencers to talk about topics like machine learning, data analytics, and IoT.
 The results of having influencers at the event?
-The event was uptrending in Germany for 2 days.
+The event was uptrending in Germany for two days.
 And these influencers drove 50% of all of the social media mentions about this event.

 TopRank Marketing is a digital marketing agency with expertise in content marketing, social media marketing, and influencer marketing.
 Their blog is deemed to be one of the most influential blogs and is very popular.

 So how did TopRank Marketing leverage influencer marketing?
 To promote their Content Marketing World conference, TopRank brought together 40 influencers in marketing.
 These influencers shared insightful advice that aspiring content marketers need to know.

 The content was curated into ebooks, slides, and blog posts to be distributed at scale.

 Using an “Alice in Wonderland” theme, they created a content marketing wonderland.
 This conference turned out to be immensely successful.